Bonnie

 I love that what I do is creative yet also strategic.
 I get great joy and a huge sense of accomplishment when I see my clients smile as they realize the marketing strategy we are suggesting is just what they need to take their firm to the next level.

 Never one to put aside her passion for marketing, small businesses and women’s issues when she closes the door at the end of the day, Bonnie also uses her acumen to help others simply because it matters.
-She is a founding member of the Atlanta Independent Women’s Network (AIWN), a former board member of the Association for Accounting Marketing and former president of its Atlanta chapter, a member of the CPA Consultants’ Alliance and former marketing committee chair and board member of Atlanta Chapter of National Association of Women Business Owners.
+She is a founding member of the Atlanta Independent Women’s Network (AIWN), a former board member of the Association for Accounting Marketing, and a member of the CPA Consultants’ Alliance.